-The process where you can apply the process to a surface of your own choice.
-Explained by Lloyd Godman
+The liquid emulsion process is a photographic process where you can apply the process to a surface of your own choice.
+Explained by Lloyd Godman.

 Always be careful when handling chemicals.
 Read the health and safety instructions.